Do You Want the Very Best Training for Your Dog?

 Then this is for you!

-Consider the benefits of in-home private lessons over a group class:
+Consider the benefits of dog training at home over a group class:

 - You don't share my time with anyone else.